Please ensure Javascript is enabled for purposes of website accessibility

 Tale of the Tape: Eli Lilly (LLY) vs. Novo Nordisk (NVO)

-In terms of value, NVO has LLY beat by a mile, trading at less than a third of LLY on a trailing price-to-earnings basis and roughly half of it on a forward price-to-earnings basis.
-Novo Nordisk also has way more cash, with nearly $19 billion total (Eli Lilly has just $3.55 billion) and 31 cents more per share.
+In terms of value, NVO has LLY beat by a mile, trading at less than a third of LLY on a trailing price-to-earnings basis and just under half of it on a forward price-to-earnings basis.
 But it’s not growing nearly as fast as Eli Lilly, on either the top or bottom line.

 And while the Grand Canyon-esque chasm in institutional ownership suggests NVO has far more potential upside if Wall Street latches on … so far, that’s not happening, as the institutional ownership percentage is a fifth of what it was at its June 2024 peak.
-That’s a mass exodus, and one that ended just recently.
-While Wall Street abandoned ship on LLY shares too, Lilly’s institutional ownership percentage was only sliced in half, and it has since bounced back to its highest point since April.
-As a result, LLY shares have built up some real momentum of late, up 9% in the last month.
-NVO, meanwhile, has been stagnant over the past month.
+That’s a mass exodus, and one that’s shown no sign of recovering, as that figure hasn’t moved in the last six months.

-Mounjaro and Zepbound, on the other hand, are still growing revenues at breakneck speeds, with Mounjaro sales up 68% in the second quarter, while Zepbound’s sales more than doubled, up 172% year over year.
-In addition, those two weight-loss/diabetes drugs account for less than half (48%) of Eli Lilly’s total sales.
+Mounjaro and Zepbound, on the other hand, are still growing revenues at breakneck speeds, with Mounjaro sales up 110% in the fourth quarter, while Zepbound’s sales also more than doubled, up 122% year over year.
 A new drug called donanemab, designed to treat patients with Alzheimer’s and which gained FDA approval in July 2024, has blockbuster potential for Eli Lilly.
 It also has Trulicity (for diabetes), Taltz (for autoimmune diseases) and Verzenio (a cancer treatment), among others, in its deep drug portfolio.
 Eli Lilly is, thus, less dependent on its obesity drugs than Novo Nordisk.

 And the Winner Is….